 - The King's Quest II Fan Remake uses this to great effect.
 In the original game, the monk gives you a key to the vampire's castle, you trick your way into the castle, stake the vampire, and grab the key.
 The remake version subverts the hell out of it.
 The "friendly" monk at the local church is leader of a werewolf pack that has been mercilessly hunting down the ruler's family.
 In fact, THEY were the ones responsible for turning the count of Kolyma into a vampire in the first place.
 It also turns out that the grandma and Little Red Riding Hood expies are the Countess and the Count's granddaughter, forced to flee for their lives due to the persecution.

-- In The Elder Scrolls V: Skyrim, Lord Harkon, leader of the Volhikar vampire clan, is outright disdainful of werewolves, offering his own vampiric blood to cleanse the "filth" from a player werewolf if they choose.
-The fact that vampirism is a "gift" that stems from the Daedric Prince Molag Bal, and lycanthropy is another "gift" from the Daedric Prince Hircine, there's definitely some additional rivalry due to the competition among the curses' forebears.
+- While generally averted in the The Elder Scrolls series as noted below, in Skyrim, Lord Harkon, leader of the Volhikar vampire clan, is outright disdainful of werewolves, offering his own vampiric blood to cleanse the "filth" from a werewolf Player Character if they choose.

 - Nina Delacroix in Eerie Cuties upon meeting a werewolf boy discovered this and proposed her pet theory (sorry) of the origin.